circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ### Orb Deployment Example

 CircleCI has developed a CloudFoundry Orb that you can use to simplify your configuration workflows.
-The [CircleCI Orbs Registry](https://circleci.com/orbs/registry/) contains several different examples of how you can perform certain tasks with a CloudFoundry, including the example below that shows how you can build and deploy your CloudFoundry application in a single job.
+The [CircleCI Orbs Registry](https://circleci.com/orbs/registry/) contains several different examples of how you can perform certain tasks with CloudFoundry, including the example below that shows how you can build and deploy your CloudFoundry application in a single job.

 ```
 version: 2.1